Ruggles of Red Gap: Plot

 Marmaduke Ruggles is valet to the Earl of Burnstead in 1908.
-Earl tells Ruggles that he has gambled him away in a drunken game of poker, and he is to report to his new masters – nouveau riche American millionaires Egbert and Effie Floud – immediately.
+The Earl tells Ruggles that he has gambled him away in a drunken game of poker, and he is to report to his new masters – nouveau riche American millionaires Egbert and Effie Floud – immediately.
 Ruggles bemoans the idea of being relegated to "the land of slavery," but he takes his new occupation in stride.

 Egbert slips away from Effie and takes Ruggles to a Parisian café.
 He explains to the valet that, in America, everyone is equal, and Ruggles should behave like a friend rather than a deferential servant.
 Ruggles is dismissive, but after a night of drinking with Egbert and his wild friend Jeff Tuttle, his "stiff upper lip" falls away as he follows the examples of Egbert and Tuttle.
 The three embark on an alcohol-fueled trip across Paris which ends with them returning to the Floud's hotel room.
 The next day Ruggles is embarrassed, and he apologizes to Effie for his behavior.

 The Flouds return to the town of Red Gap in America.
 Ruggles meets the extended family of the Flouds, including "Ma" Pettingill, Effie's mother, and Charles Belknap-Jackson, a snooty relative of Effie's who treats Ruggles with disdain.
 A party held to receive the Flouds inadvertently turns into a warm welcome for Ruggles after Ruggles is mistaken for a wealthy retired Englishman.
 Ruggles also meets Mrs. Judson, a widowed housewife and cook.
 When Belknap-Jackson chastises Ruggles for dancing at the party with Mrs. Judson, Ruggles kicks him in the behind.
 He is almost fired, but his job is saved as a newspaper article describing Ruggles as an "honored houseguest" of the Flouds makes him a local celebrity.